karlfloersch/optimism/docs/design/op-supervisor-v2.md

 - [x] System test: sysgo-based test validates mechanics — head regresses immediately after rollback and re-advances back to at least the pre-rollback height (no denylist yet, so it returns to the same tip).

 Current status (M2):
-- Admin rollback endpoint implemented in `op-supervisor-v2` and managed op-node lifecycle supports replace-and-restart.
+- Admin rollback endpoint implemented in `op-supervisor-v2` and embedded op-node lifecycle supports replace-and-restart.
 - Sysgo preset test `TestSupervisorV2Rollback` added; asserts rollback regression below pre-height and recovery back to at least the pre-height.
 The test now also validates that the replaced block at height H has a different hash, and the parent at H-1 remains unchanged (chain continuity up to H-1).
 - Rollback implementation is abstracted via `rollbackEL(...)` (currently backed by `debug_setHead`).
 TODO: replace with Engine API `engine_forkchoiceUpdated` against the authenticated EL RPC for broader EL compatibility (e.g., reth), without changing finalized.
 - Rollback API is now absolute-only (`to_block_number`).
 In multi-chain mode, the endpoint requires `?chainId=` to scope the operation.